Find your local bureau

 • have no religion, for example, if you are an atheist.

-The law against discrimination because of religion or belief does not cover purely political beliefs such as support for a particular political party.
+The law against discrimination because of religion or belief does not cover purely political beliefs unless they are also philosophical beliefs.

 You are protected if someone discriminates against you because they think you are a certain religion, when you are not.
 For example, it's against the law for someone to discriminate against you for wearing a headscarf because they think you are a Muslim, even if you are not actually Muslim.